OSGeo/PROJ/docs/source/usage/operations/transformations/helmert.rst

 The Helmert transform, in all it's various incarnations, is used to perform reference frame shifts.
 The transformation operates in cartesian space.
-It can be used to transform planar coordinates from one datum to another (:ref:`2D Helmert`), transform 3D cartesian coordinates from one static reference frame to another or it can be used to do fully kinematic transformations from global reference frame to local static frames.
+It can be used to transform planar coordinates from one datum to another, transform 3D cartesian coordinates from one static reference frame to another or it can be used to do fully kinematic transformations from global reference frames to local static frames.

 All of the parameters described in the table above are marked as optional.
 This is true as long as at least one parameter is defined in the setup of the transformation.
 The behaviour of the transformation depends on which parameters are used in the setup.
 For instance, if a rate of change paramater is specified a kinematic version of the transformation is used.

+The kinematic transformations require an observation time of the coordinate, as well as a central epoch for the transformation.
+The latter is usually documented alongside the rest of the transformation parameters for a given transformation.
+The central eopch is controlled with the parameter `t_epoch`.
+The observation time can either by stated as part of the coordinate when using PROJ's 4D-functionality or it can be controlled in the transformation setup by the parameter `t_obs`.
+When `t_obs` is specified, all transformed coordinates are treated as if they have the same observation time.

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++